CZ-NIC/pyoidc/doc/contrib/install.rst

   $ make install

 ..
-Note:: The depdencies will require you compile your Python source code
+Note:: The dependencies will require that you compile your Python source code
           with byte-compiling.
 This means avoiding the ``-B`` option and not setting ``PYTHONDONTWRITEBYTECODE``.